The Aggregate Demand Curve Assumes That

 The aggregate demand curve slopes downward due to these three effects: the wealth effect, the interest rate effect, and the exchange rate effect.
 Each of these mechanisms explains why an increase in the price level leads to a decrease in the quantity of real GDP demanded, and why a decrease in the price level leads to an increase in the quantity of real GDP demanded.

 you'll want to note that the aggregate demand curve is not a market demand curve for a single good or service.
-Which means instead, it represents the total demand for all goods and services in an economy at different price levels.
-The downward slope of the aggregate demand curve is a fundamental concept in Keynesian economics and helps explain how changes in the price level can affect overall economic output Worth knowing..
+Instead, it represents the total demand for all goods and services in an economy at different price levels.
+The downward slope of the aggregate demand curve is a fundamental concept in Keynesian economics and helps explain how changes in the price level can affect overall economic output Small thing, real impact..

 Shifts in the Aggregate Demand Curve

 While the aggregate demand curve slopes downward due to the effects discussed above, it can also shift in response to changes in factors other than the price level.
-The aggregate demand curve assumes that changes in these factors can cause the entire curve to shift, either increasing or decreasing aggregate demand at every price level Worth knowing..
+The aggregate demand curve assumes that changes in these factors can cause the entire curve to shift, either increasing or decreasing aggregate demand at every price level But it adds up..

 Factors that can shift the aggregate demand curve include: